WuphonsReach/rimworld-notes/ModBugs-1.6.md

 (wrapper dynamic-method) MonoMod.Utils.DynamicMethodDefinition:Verse.Root_Play.Update_Patch1 (Verse.Root_Play)
 ```

-## Disable CommonSense "haul ingredients for a bill to stockpile"
+## Disable CommonSense Options

+### "haul ingredients for a bill to stockpile"

 Maybe?
+Negative.

+### Disable CommonSense "pickup all ingredients"

+Maybe?
+Probably not.

+### Hypothesis - conflicting pawn work

+Could it be that two pawns are trying to do the same job at the same time?